ILIAS-eLearning/ILIAS/Services/Certificate/PRIVACY.md

 ## General Information

-- An account with `Edit Settings` permissions for `Administration > Achievements > Certificates > Settings` can enable the `Certificate Service` globally.
-If enabled, certificate templates can be configured and activated for different object types (see list below) depending on the `Edit Settings` permission for the particular object in the repository.
+- An account with "Edit Settings" permissions for "Administration > Achievements > Certificates > Settings" can enable the "Certificate Service" globally.
+- If the "Certificate Service" is globally activated then the object types

+      - Modules/Course
+      - Modules/StudyProgramme
+      - Modules/Exercise
+      - Modules/Test
+      - Modules/ScormAicc
+      - Modules/CmiXapi
+      - Modules/LTIConsumer

+  feature an additional sub-tab "Certificate" in the "Settings" tab.
+- Accounts with the permission "Edit Settings" for these particular objects can configure and activate certificates.

 ## Data being stored